Listen to the automated AI version of this article here:

-Our society places a taboo on anything cannabis-related and our laws are a reflection of this.
+Our society places a taboo on anything cannabis-related and our laws have reflected this.
 This means that such a discussion has never taken place, leaving us all in the dark.

 The confusion out there arises because there are both legal and botanical distinctions to be understood.